atrisovic/weather-panel.github.io/tutorial-content/content/weighting-schemes.md

 gridded datasets.
 The most common “projection” for gridded datasets is an equirectangular projection, and we have been assuming this above.
-This is variously referred to as `1`, `ll`, `WGS 84`, and `EPSG: 4326` (techically, WGS 84 species how latitude and longitude are defined, and EPSG:4326 specifies a drawing scheme where x = longitude and y = latitude).
-However, you will sometimes enounter grids in terms of km north and km east of a point, and then you may need to project these back to latitude-longitude and regrid them.
+This is variously referred to as `1`, `ll`, `WGS 84`, and `EPSG: 4326` (technically, WGS 84 species how latitude and longitude are defined, and EPSG:4326 specifies a drawing scheme where x = longitude and y = latitude).
+However, you will sometimes encounter grids in terms of km north and km east of a point, and then you may need to project these back to latitude-longitude and regrid them.